macaron-css/macaron/README.md

 # Comptime CSS

 - Powered by `vanilla-extract`
-- Allows defining styles in the same file as components.
+- Allows defining styles in the same file as components
+- Zero runtime builds
 - Supports both styled-components API and plain styling api that returns classes.
 - Stitches-like variants
 - First class typescript support
 - Out of box support for solidjs
-- Only supports esbuild as of now
+- Supports esbuild and vite

 ## Example